nedbat/coveragepy/doc/index.rst

 monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.

+Coverage measurement is typically used to gauge the effectiveness of tests.
+It can show which parts of your product code are being exercised by tests, and which are not.

-Quick Start
+Quick start
 -----------

-Getting started with coverage.py is easy:
+Coverage.py works on Python 2.3 through 2.6.
+Getting started is easy:

 #.
 Install coverage.py from the
     `coverage page on the cheeseshop <http://pypi.python.org/pypi/coverage>`_,